stevegt/git-devops/README.md

 Design Goals
 ------------

-- Keep installation simple -- 'pip install git-devops'
+- Keep code simple -- one python script and one C shared library
-- Require no central or master server
+  - Can be dropped into place manually, via 'pip install git-devops', or by your method of choice
+  - Use python ctypes so script can be translated to any other language which supports a native C shared library FFI
+- Support a CPAN-like plugin architecture, hosted by github
+    - plugins can be written in any language
-- Use git's ssh protocol for network communications
+- Use ssh for all network communications
+    - Topology can be star, tree, ad-hoc mesh, or fully connected graph
+- Support the ability to check in blobs which are larger than local free disk space
+- Use librabinpoly for slicing large files into small blobs
-- Use git's porcelain for merge, commit, and branch management.
+- Use git's porcelain for merge, commit, and branch management
+    - small files, journal, and large file blob index are all here
+    - one branch per machine type
+    - ordinary git repo
+        - safe to clone, prune, pack, gc, fsck, merge, etc.
+        - GIT_DIR = /etc/git-devops/repo
+        - GIT_WORK_TREE = /
-- Use git's plumbing for external blob, tree, and journal storage
+- Use git's plumbing for large file storage
-- Use librabinpoly for slicing large blobs into smaller ones
+    - large files are sliced, hashed, and stored as smaller blobs in a cache repo
+    - bare git repo
+        - safe to clone, prune, pack, gc, fsck, merge
+            - file fragments are blobs
+            - blobs we want to keep locally get referenced by a tag of {filename}/{offset}-{length}, e.g. refs/tags/fooj/131313312-151282
+            - blobs we don't want to keep get removed using update-ref followed by gc
+          XXX still fails fsck
+        - git-devops manages and transfers these blobs itself using git plumbing as API
+        - GIT_DIR = /var/cache/git-devops
+        - no work tree
 - Use gnupg for release signatures
+-
+    - Pull only -- simplifies security model and overall design
+        - No ssh'ing into other machines to change them ; we only ssh into other machines to fetch changes for ourselves
 - Maintain sparse repositories -- automatically pull only those blobs needed for current operations on target machine, then clean up afterwards

 Status and Roadmap